vaibhav-webonise/WeatherAppBackend/README.md

 Prerequisites:

-`Must have postgreSql database configured on the system`
+`1.postgreSql database`

-`Once you have it create application.properties file and add following lines in it,`
+`Once you have it create application.properties file in your home directory and add following lines in it,`

 `spring.jpa.properties.hibernate.dialect = org.hibernate.dialect.PostgreSQLDialect`
 `spring.jpa.hibernate.ddl-auto = update`